-- ◆ Catawba Tribal Sales and Use Tax.
-The Catawba Indian Reservation is located in York County.
+- Personal Property Tax Relief.
+The county council may impose, by referendum, a local sales and use tax in lieu of the personal property tax imposed on private passenger motor vehicles, motorcycles, general aviation aircraft, boats, and boat motors.5 The tax may not exceed the lesser of 2% or the amount necessary to replace the property tax on these items in the most recently completed fiscal year.
+Currently, this tax is not being imposed. - School District Taxes.
+The General Assembly has authorized certain school districts to impose a sales and use tax within the county.
+These taxes are generally imposed to pay debt service on general obligation bonds and/or the cost of capital improvements for school districts.
+Most of these taxes are imposed at a rate of 1%. - Catawba Tribal Sales and Use Tax.
+The Catawba Indian Reservation is located in Lancaster and York counties.
 South Carolina Code §27-16-130(H) contains the specific sales and use tax provisions relating to the Catawba Tribal Sales and Use Tax.
-The tribal sales tax is administered and collected by the Department and the tribal use tax is administered and collected by the tribe.
-For more information concerning the Catawba Tribal Sales and Use Tax, see Chapter 18 of the Sales and Use Tax Manual. - ◆ Local Option Sales and Use Tax for Local Property Tax Credit.
-The governing body of the county, by a county council ordinance or by an initiated ordinance submitted to the governing body of the county by a petition signed by at least 7% of the qualified electors of the county, may impose a sales and use tax in increments of one-tenth of 1%, not to exceed 1%, subject to referendum approval.
-The tax provides a credit against property tax imposed by a political subdivision.
-Currently, this tax is not being imposed. - ◆ Education Capital Improvements Sales and Use Tax.
-The General Assembly has authorized a school district or school districts within a county to impose a 1% sales and use tax within the county for specific education capital improvements for the school district for not more than 15 years.
-The tax must be approved by a referendum open to all qualified electors residing in the county.
+The tribal sales tax is administered and collected by the Department and the tribal use tax is administered and collected by the tribe.6 For more information concerning the Catawba Tribal Sales and Use Tax, see Chapter 18 of the Sales and Use Tax Manual. - Local Option Sales and Use Tax for Local Property Tax Credit.
+The governing body of the county, by a county council ordinance or by an initiated ordinance submitted to the governing body of the county by a petition signed by at least 7% of the qualified electors of the county, may impose a sales and use tax in increments of one-tenth of 1%, not to exceed 1%, subject to referendum approval.7 The tax provides a credit against property tax imposed by a political subdivision.
+Currently, this tax is not being imposed. - Education Capital Improvements Sales and Use Tax.
+The General Assembly has authorized a school district or school districts within a county to impose a 1% sales and use tax within the county for specific education capital improvements for the school district for not more than 15 years.8 The tax must be approved by a referendum open to all qualified electors residing in the county.
 Pursuant to a memorandum of agreement, a portion of the revenue may be shared with the area commission (governing body of a technical college) or higher education board of trustees (governing body of a public institution of higher learning) or both, for specific education capital improvements on the campus of the recipient located in the county listed in the referendum.
-The General Assembly has established several criteria that, if met, will allow a county or school district to impose this tax.
-The county or school district must meet only one of these criteria in order in to impose the tax.
-This tax may not be imposed in a county that is imposing or is scheduled to impose a local sales and use tax for public school capital improvements. - ◆ Tourism Development Tax: The governing body of a municipality, by an ordinance adopted by a two-thirds majority of the municipal council or by approval by a majority of qualified electors voting in a referendum authorized by a majority of the municipal council, may impose a general sales and use tax within the municipality.111 The tax is imposed specifically for tourism advertisement and promotion directed at non-South Carolina residents; however, in the second and subsequent years of this tax a portion of the tax may be used for certain property tax rollbacks and other purposes.
-It may only be imposed by a municipality located in a county where revenue from the state accommodations tax is at least fourteen million dollars in a fiscal year.
-Currently, only the City of Myrtle Beach imposes this tax.
+The General